 Speaking of... here are a couple of notes on the stickers.
-The front badge is probably one thing I was most disappointed with on the whole cake, for two reasons.
+The shield or sticker on the front of the helmet is probably one thing I was most disappointed with.
 First, I had to draw/write all those details on and it was hard.
-The letters were too tiny to try and cut anything out and well, I’m just not that great at writing on cake.
-I used a combination of Ateco Food Pens and painting with a tiny paintbrush and Americolor 4.5 Oz Super Black Soft Gel Paste.
+I am not good at writing with any kind of edible medium.

 For the stickers on the side, the letters were larger, so I used these Wilton letter cutters, but I cut the tops and bottoms to make them more square!

 So, that's that.
-I’m just tired typing all of that out!
 I really wish I had taken pictures throughout the process so that I could show you how I did it!
 But either way, there you go - A Fireman's Helmet Cake!!

 Any questions about this cake?
 Leave them in the comments and if you make one like it, I’d love to see the pics!!